The Two Types of Canadian Peace Bonds You Should Know About

 Section 810 Peace Bond (Statutory Peace Bond)

 A section 810 Peace Bond under the Criminal Code involves quite a different process.
-Pursuant to section 810, there must be a new information layer which alleges that there are reasonable grounds to believe that the accused will cause personal injury to them or their intimate partner/child.
+Pursuant to section 810, there must be a new information layer that alleges that there are reasonable grounds to believe that the accused will cause personal injury to them or their intimate partner/child.
 A justice who obtains this information and believes this fear-based evidence is objectively reasonable will mandate the accused to enter a recognizance for a set period of time.

 The 810 Peace Bond variation is generally used in domestic disturbances where the Crown arranges to withdraw the criminal charges if the accused enters a Peace Bond agreement.
 Often, such arrangements are coupled with the accused’s obligation to manage their conduct via counselling.
 Typically, requirements linked to the Peace Bond include no alcohol consumption, therapy/counselling, and regular probation officer check-ins.